 Should a beginner golfer be on a budget, I suggest asking about group lessons.
 These are more affordable, but the coach obviously cannot pay as much attention to your struggles in this setting.

-How Many Golf Lessons You Should Take When You’re an Intermediate Player
+How Many Lessons You Should Take as an Intermediate Player

 Intermediate golfers do not need to spend as much time addressing the fundamentals that a beginner needs.
 As an intermediate golfer who knows how to hit a golf ball, you have had some success around the golf course.
 However, you are not perfect and have a long way to go until you reach a scratch handicap.